 Another ongoing significant undertaking in the hospital's mission to continue to provide for the uninsured is our partnership with the Carroll County Health Department to fund Access Carroll, a private, non-profit health care provider that cares for low-income and uninsured people in the area.
 Many Carroll Hospital Center affiliated physicians and specialists donate their time to and accept referrals from Access Carroll.
-In FY13, Access Carroll had 5,941 patient encounters and an additional 3,919 care coordination encounters.
+In FY14, Access Carroll had 6,055 medical encounters, 2,201 dental encounters and 3,810 care coordination encounters for a total of 12,066 encounters in FY14 which was 22% higher than the prior year.

-Carroll Hospital Center contributed \$321,808 to Access Carroll in FY13 to cover salary and benefit expenses for the executive director, one full-time RN case manager and two part-time positions (aide and development specialist), as well as additional funds toward their facility move and expansion.
-The hospital also provides laboratory and diagnostic imaging services to Access Carroll, captured under Charity Care, which totaled \$295,855 in FY13.
+Carroll Hospital Center contributed \$272,897 to Access Carroll in FY14 to cover salary and benefit expenses for the executive director, one full-time RN case manager and two part-time positions (aide and development specialist).
+The hospital also provides laboratory and diagnostic imaging services to Access Carroll, captured under Charity Care, which totaled \$223,262 in FY14.